 The community involvement needs to be more than just being in sight of a public footpath or an annual open day.
 We are unlikely to award trees which will be planted on private land such as large gardens or paddocks, unless there is genuine public access.

 However, there are other options if you are not eligible for this scheme.
-You can buy the tree packs, or take advantage of subsidised tree packs and projects such as our larger scale planting schemes.
+You can buy the tree packs, or take advantage of subsidised tree packs and projects such as our schemes for landowners and farmers.

 The trees can be planted as copses, groves, avenues, shelter belts, hedgerows and many other ways.